Star Wars Episode 9: Title, trailer get big reveal at Celebration Chicago

 Is The Rise of Skywalker still filming?

 Production has wrapped.
-Many of the actors announced the end of production on social media, and director J.J.
-Abrams tweeted a photo of Daisy Ridley, John Boyega and Oscar Isaac embracing as shooting ended in February.
+Many of the actors announced the end of production on social media, and director Abrams tweeted a photo of Daisy Ridley, John Boyega and Oscar Isaac embracing as shooting ended in February.
 Those who bring both droids BB-8 and C-3PO to life, puppeteer Brian Herring and actor Anthony Daniels respectively, announced on Twitter that their roles have wrapped.
-It's quite likely principal photography is nearly over, as the movie has been in production since last summer.
+The movie started shooting back in summer 2018.

 Cast: Who will be in it?